elygo/rsschool-cv/cv.md

 Other: English (C1), Russian (C1), German (B1)
 A decade of studying English, in addition to that I have studied in an English degree program which lasted two years.
 ### Experience
-I have defended my Master's on theme *'Implementation and Evaluation of a Crowd-based approach for georeferrncing of raster maps'*.
+I have defended my Master's on theme *'Implementation and Evaluation of a Crowd-based approach for georeferencing of raster maps'*.
 Part of which was a development of a web site based on PHP, Javascript, SQL, HTML, CSS.
 Link: [Web crowdsourcing](https://github.com/elygo/web_crowdsourcing)
 I am currently working on a small project (Geoportal) using Sencha framework, QGIS, Geoserver, PostGIS and different JSON files.
 ### Education